CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/190-process-data.md

 ## Auto-submission

-Auto-submission is available for the data coming from an endpoint.
-When auto-submission is enabled, data received from the endpoint is processed automatically.
+Auto-submission is available for the data coming from an ingestion endpoint.
+When auto-submission is enabled, data received from the ingestion endpoint is processed automatically.
 With auto-submission, the original data that was initially sent to CluedIn remains in the temporary storage on the **Preview** tab.
 After the data has been processed, the resulting golden records appear on the **Data** tab.

 **To enable auto-submission**